sailor27/helpq/GUIDE.md

 3. Configure .eslintrc.json, template.ejs, webpack.config
  * Copy config files from practice repo
+ * eslint --init (set up eslint config file)
  * webpack-dev-server
  * npm run start
  * npm run lint
  * npm run lint-fix

 4. Set up index.jsx with hash router and HMR.
-Create more components.
-Create component tree.

-5. Set up App component with Switch.
+Set up App component with Switch.
+Create Keg List component.
 Test routing between components.

-7. Wireframe style of components

-6. Create data model component and iterate data into the view.
+5. Create data model component and iterate data into the view.

+6. Wireframe style of components.

-8. Refine style of components and resolve issues.
+7. Refine style of components and resolve issues.

+## Creating Stateful Components:

+1. First we'll create a stateful class-based component that will record whether our app is in the state of displaying questions, or the state of displaying the form.
+We know this data must be state, not props, because it must be able to change.

+2. Then we'll construct an event to toggle this state value when the user completes the questions.

+3. After that we'll create a new component to contain the questions we want to appear before the form.

+4. Next we'll learn how to use JSX conditional rendering to change what's displayed depending on the current state.
+That way our app can go from the state of displaying questions, to the state of displaying our form.

+5. Finally, we'll learn about something called unidirectional data flow, a concept will allow our components to communicate and work in sync.
+(We'll also refactor the event we create in step 2.)